joshmackwilliams/merge-quantile/README.md

-# rank-percentiles
+# merge-quantile
-An algorithm to find percentiles of streamed data by dividing data points into ranks
+An algorithm to find quantiles of streamed data by dividing data points into ranks

 The big advantage of this algorithm is that the whole data set doesn't need to fit in memory.
 In fact, the memory complexity is O(log(n)).
-Streaming a data point or finding a percentile has complexity O(log(n)) as well.
+Streaming a data point or finding a quantile has complexity O(log(n)) as well.

 ## Algorithm Description: